streamr-dev/network/docs/docs/streamr-testnets/testnets.md

 2. Stake your [Operator](../streamr-network/network-roles/operators.md) on [stream Sponsorships](../streamr-network/incentives/stream-sponsorships.md), and/or,
 3. [Delegate](../streamr-network/network-roles/delegators.md) your `DATA` tokens onto other Operators

+## Current node software version
+Use node version: `100.0.0-pretestnet.3`.
+Do not use the `latest` tag release.

 ## Schedules
 Keep a close eye on this page as these dates may change based on the findings of each testnet.